 To get to the engine that powers the Ocean Rover, you’ll need a specific caseback tool.
 Notice the shark tooth grooves.
 The design is so similar to the Rolex Submariner that we were actually able to use our Rolex opener with ease.

-As with the 2824, the movement in the Ocean Rover hacks and is hand-windable via the screw-down crown.
+As with the 2824-2, the movement in the Ocean Rover hacks (seconds hand stops when the crown is pulled out two clicks in time setting mode) and is hand-windable via the gasket-packed screw-down crown.

 If the crown had a coronet logo rather than a flower, newbies could easily mistake it for the Rolex Trip-Lock system.
 Even the diameter and distance from the crown guard is similar.